Sheku Kanneh-Mason: Career

 Kanneh-Mason was a member of the Chineke!
 Orchestra, which was founded by Chi-chi Nwanoku for black and minority ethnic classical musicians; his sister Isata Kanneh-Mason and brother Braimah are also members.
 In 2016, Kanneh-Mason told The Guardian's Tom Service that:

 In November 2016, Kanneh-Mason was the subject of a BBC Four documentary entitled Young, Gifted and Classical: The Making of a Maestro.
 The following month, he was interviewed for BBC Radio 4's Front Row round-up of the year's major arts and entertainment award winners.

+Kanneh-Mason performed at the 2017 British Academy Film Awards (BAFTA) held in London's Royal Albert Hall.
+In the same year, he was the soloist for the Chineke! orchestra's performance at the BBC Proms, playing Antonín Dvořák's Rondo in G minor.

 In January 2018, it was reported that Kanneh-Mason had donated £3,000 to his former secondary school, enabling ten other pupils to continue their cello lessons.